phpservermon/phpservermon/docs/faq.rst

 1. Go to @cid_bot (https://t.me/cid_bot) and start.
 2. Save your chat id.
 3. Login to PhpServerMonitor dashboard then open user profile page, then put your chat id into Telegram chat id's column.
-4. Press save then activate telegram notifications button.
+4. Press save then activate Telegram notifications button.
 5. Go to your chat with the bot and press start of type /start.

 How do I sent Telegram notifications to a group?